 Benchmark tests indicate the Intel Core i3-1005G1 brings a nice performance boost over the older 8th Gen i3 chips.
 It also surpasses its 8th Gen Intel Core relatives.
 For the real world use, it means the i3-1005G1 can handle perfectly well the usual day-to-day computing chores and tasks like web browsing, text and spreadsheet document editing, video playback, and similar.
 Investing in a laptop with a pricier 10th Gen Core i5 or i7 series makes sense only if you regularly do heavy computing duties like professional video editing or photo editing.

 Gaming benchmarks of the Intel UHD (G1) graphics of the Core i3-1005G1 or Core i5-1035G1 aren’t available yet.
 It is for sure only a basic graphics solution suitable for only light games and potentially heavier games on low detail settings.
 But also certainly, the new Intel UHD with its 32 graphics cores is faster than the 24-core UHD 620 of the 8th Gen i3 chips.

-Note: Performance and benchmark scores of the listed processors are averages measured across various devices with these processors.
-The scores and real-world performance of the Intel Core i3-1005G1 may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i3-1005G1 and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.